Jongita/cypress-demo/README.md

     npm run cypress:ci
     `

-### 🛠️ CI Integration
+### 📈 Continuous Integration

-This project uses GitHub Actions to run Cypress tests automatically on code changes.
-The workflow file (.github/workflows/cypress.yml) includes steps to:
+This project is configured to run Cypress tests automatically using GitHub Actions.
+The workflow is triggered on code pushes and pull requests to the main branch.

--   Check out the code
--   Install Node.js dependencies
--   Run Cypress tests in headless mode using Chrome.

 ## 🎉 Conclusion